-The Graduate Advising Committee evaluates the performance of each student each summer.
-Results of these evaluations are reported to each student in a letter from the Chair of the Advising Committee.
+The Graduate Evaluations Committee evaluates the performance of each student each summer.
+Results of these evaluations are reported to each student in a letter from the Chair of the Evaluations Committee, the Director of Graduate Studies.
 This letter may be supplemented by a discussion between the student and a member of the committee to clarify the letter or to discuss additional aspects of the student's progress.
 Students are also encouraged to discuss this evaluation with their research advisor.
 In evaluating students, the committee considers performance in laboratory research, course work, teaching, journal club, mastery of the relevant scientific literature, and the outcome of any major examinations that have been taken during the past year.
 Copies of the yearly evaluation letter are sent to the student's research advisor and become a part of the student's file.

 Mid-year Evaluation of First-Year Students

 First-year students are also evaluated at the completion of the first term of study.
 This early evaluation is designed to ensure that the student has successfully adapted to graduate study.
 This evaluation will focus primarily on how well the student has initiated his/her graduate studies and will typically not be as thorough as the evaluation at the end of the academic year.
 Results of the evaluation will be communicated to the student in a written communication from the Graduate Evaluations Committee.

 Termination of a Student from the Graduate Program

 Students may be terminated from the Graduate Program for: